All food for sale must be imported by a registered food importer

 Food importers must ensure food is safe and suitable

-- ensuring safe handling, storing and transporting of food
+- source safe and suitable food

-- keeping good records for traceability
+- keep good records

 Food must meet labelling and ingredients requirements

 Food for sale in New Zealand must comply with the Australia and New Zealand Food Standards Code.
 This sets rules about what’s allowed and not allowed in your food, and how it must be labelled when it comes to be sold.